Tiffilore/Monkey_Business/README.md

 ## Step 3: Add input levels: (program|statement|expression)

 Every ast node is either a program, a statement or an expression.
 Until now, we treat each input as a program, which means, we can also only evaluate a program and show the type for the evaluation result of a program.
-In this step, we implement another setting that chooses to parse and this further evaluate the input as either program/statement or expression.
+In this step, we implement another setting that chooses to parse and thus further evaluate the input as either program,statement or expression.

 ## Step 2: Implement a small initial instruction set for the interactive environment